 Beyond the massive screen there’s a lot to take in here.
 The switches and knobs (which are actually marked) are also identical to what we saw in the electric hatch leak meaning that MINI is moving to a consistent user experience across all models no matter where they’re produced or what platform they’re on.
 That’s an essential move if MINI wants that digital experience to be a selling point of the brand.

 The gear selector (which will be almost identical to BMWs) is actually not here in production form but will be a small lever or toggle where the white plastic is in the top photo.
 Also gone is the iDrive multi-function controller.
 In it’s place will be a digital experience that’s more touch-based and (we’re told) easier to use.

-We expect MINI to eventually rollout an optional Level 2 autonomous driving features for all of the brand’s next generation cars.
+We expect MINI to eventually rollout an optional Level 2 autonomous driving features (similar to BMW’s Driver Assistant Pro) for all of the brand’s next generation cars.
 Level 2 allows for the car to use adaptive cruise as well as follow the clearly marked roads with hands on the wheel.
 Keep in mind this isn’t just a lane keeping function but technology that will follow the road as it curves.
 This is optional on most BMWs currently.

 2024 MINI Countryman Launch Details

-With the test mules progressing quickly, we believe we’ll see the 2024 MINI Countryman make its debut in the second half of 2023 as a 2024 model in the US.
+With the test mules progressing quickly, we believe we’ll see the 2024 MINI Countryman make its internet debut in the second half of 2023 with production beginning in November 2023.
 We’ll likely see petrol powered Countryman and Countryman S models first before MINI launches its first ever all electric Countryman.